Master of Education (M.Ed) in Educational Leadership

 The M.Ed in Educational Leadership addresses the Georgia Educational Leadership Standards using personalized and authentic learning experiences in the school setting.
 The primary candidate is a certified classroom teacher who wishes to begin a career in educational administration.
 The program may be successfully completed in one academic year of three semesters, each having 12 graduate credit hours, beginning in the fall of each year.
 All course work is available online to support the school-based learning experiences.
 School mentors and university professors support and facilitate the candidate’s work.
 A residency requirement of 250 clock hours integrated in the coursework helps the candidate address experiences across all standards.
 Successful completion of the program enables the candidate to be recommended for Tier I certification with the Georgia Professional Standards Commission.

-- Graduate Admissions Application Form
+- University Admissions Form

 - Two professional recommendations